About Perry County

 These trips across the Black Belt help students develop an understanding of topics relating to education, healthcare, community engagement, and economic development.
 Previous experiences have included the Selma Bridge Crossing Jubilee.

-This initiatives uses poetry as a vehicle to promote literacy and empower youth in high schools across West Alabama.
+This initiative uses poetry as a vehicle to promote literacy and empower youth in high schools across West Alabama.
 Students lead the curriculum that teaches poetry as an exciting and accessible platform for self-expression and engagement with others.
+Click here to apply.

 Trained student facilitators provide support for ACT preparation courses by leading small groups with high school juniors, while other teams help guide high school seniors through the college search and admissions process.